 How to Install Decorative Rock

-If you want to install decorative stones or pea gravel, you can do it the easy way or the cheap way.
+How much is decorative rock going to cost to install?
+Well, you can do it the easy way or the cheap way.

 We don’t do installations ourselves, but we are always happy to recommend landscapers we know and trust.
 Professional installation comes with an expense, but also with a warranty and peace of mind.
 If the job requires digging or has technical difficulties, we recommend leaving it to the experts and saving yourself from back injuries.